Rackspace Technology Partners - GuruFocus.com

-As a long-standing Google Cloud customer, Rackspace has used FAIR to implement Rackspace Intelligent Co-pilot for the Enterprise (Rackspace ICE™).
-Rackspace ICE is an AI Duet that boosts the productivity and effectiveness of go-to-market teams.
-It harnesses the power of AI to automate routine tasks, identify warm leads, surface relevant data and content, and provide real-time contextualized analytics for hyper-personalized customer interactions.
+"The C2C community is continually evolving, and by adding these new strategic partners, we can provide even more ways in which Google Cloud users can boost connectivity and access best-in-class ways to harness the power of the cloud," said C2C President Josh Berman.
+"Rackspace Technology represents some of the most innovative companies working within the cloud today, and we look forward to working closely with them to benefit the thousands of members of the C2C community."

-Rackspace is also using FAIR to develop RITA™ (Rackspace’s Intelligent Technology Assistant).
-RITA is an interactive chatbot that uses the latest language models to answer text IT service requests, enhance self-service capabilities for inquiries, request new hardware or software, reset forgotten passwords, and answer questions on IT and security policies.
-In addition, the solution links the response to the specific sections of the source documents for resolution.
-“When we deploy RITA, we expect an 80% decrease in tickets, making Rackers more productive while allowing us to deploy talent to other areas of IT,” said Scott Sanders, CIO for Rackspace Technology.
-“What's even better is that with Google’s latest innovations, we can inject language translation and easily introduce other interaction modalities into our solutions.”
+The C2C community is the most sought-after space for Google Cloud customers to find connections, generate leads, and expand their relationships with customers and Googlers.
+Rackspace Technology and other IT providers immerse themselves in the C2C community to help increase its brand visibility and highlight its messaging and successful customer stories through various ways, including event participation, hosting, sponsorships, content creation, and thought leadership opportunities.

-Click here to learn more about FAIR for Google Cloud and unlocking limitless creativity with the power of generative AI.
+Click here to find out more about Rackspace Technology Google Cloud offerings.

 About Rackspace Technology